MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 3. Register an event listener for `VoiceRecord` event messages to trigger a callback function when Misty captures a speech recording.
 4. Write the code to handle what Misty should do when she recognizes the key phrase and captures a speech recording.
 For example, you might have Misty send the captured speech off to a third-party service for additional processing.
 {{box op="end"}}

+### StartKeyPhraseRecognitionAzure

+Starts Misty listening for the Azure key phrase.
+Additionally, configures Misty to record speech she detects after recognizing the key phrase.
+Misty's chest LED blinks blue when she is recording audio or listening for the key phrase.

+Misty waits to start recording until she detects speech.
+She then records until she detects the end of the utterance.
+By default, Misty records an utterance up to 7.5 seconds in length.
+You can adjust the maximum duration of a speech recording with the `MaxSpeechLength` parameter.

+There are two event types associated with key phrase recognition:

+* Misty triggers a [`KeyPhraseRecognized`](../../../misty-ii/robot/sensor-data/#keyphraserecognized) event each time she recognizes the "Hey, Misty" key phrase.
+* Misty triggers a [`VoiceRecord`](../../../misty-ii/robot/sensor-data/#voicerecord) event when she captures a speech recording.

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** Misty cannot use her microphones for wake word detection or recording speech while actively streaming audio and video.
+{{box op="end"}}

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** This command is currently in **Beta**, and related hardware, firmware, or software is still under development.
+Feel free to use this command, but recognize that it may behave unpredictably at this time.
+{{box op="end"}}

+Endpoint: POST &lt;robot-ip-address&gt;/api/audio/keyphrase/startazure

+Parameters

+* CaptureSpeech (bool) - Optional.
+If `true`, Misty starts recording speech after recognizing the "Hey, Misty" key phrase.
+By default, Misty saves speech recordings under the filename `capture_HeyMisty.wav`.
+Defaults to `true`.
+* MaxSpeechLength (int) - Optional.
+The maximum duration (in milliseconds) of the speech recording.
+If the length of an utterance exceeds this duration, Misty stops recording after the duration has elapsed, and the system triggers a VoiceRecord event with a message that Misty did not detect the end of the recorded speech.
+Range: 500 to 20000.
+Defaults to 7500 (7.5 seconds).
+* OverwriteExisting (bool) - Optional.
+If `true`, the captured speech recording overwrites any existing recording saved under the filename `capture_HeyMisty.wav`.
+If `false`, Misty saves the speech recording under a unique, timestamped filename: `capture_HeyMisty_{Day}-{Month}-{Year}-{Hour}-{Minute}.wav`.
+Defaults to `true`. **Note:** If you program Misty to save each unique speech recording, you should occasionally delete unused recordings to prevent them from filling the memory on the robot's 820 processor.
+* SilenceTimeout (int) - Optional.
+The maximum duration (in milliseconds) of silence that can precede speech before the speech capture mechanism times out.
+If Misty does not detect speech before the `SilenceTimeout` duration elapses, she stops listening for speech and triggers a `VoiceRecord` event with a message that she did not detect the beginning of speech.
+Range: `500` to `10000`.
+Defaults to `5000` (5 seconds).
+* CaptureFile (bool) - Optional.
+If true, creates an audio file.
+* SpeechRecognitionLanguage (string) - The spoken language.
+* AzureSpeechKey (string) - The subscription key.
+* AzureSpeechRegion (string) - The subscription region.

+Return Values

+* Result (boolean) - Returns `true` if there are no errors related to this command.

+{{box op="start" cssClass="boxed noteBox"}}
+**Notes**

+* When you issue a `StartKeyPhraseRecognitionAzure` command, Misty listens for the key phrase by continuously sampling audio from the environment and comparing that audio to her trained key phrase model ("Hey, Misty!").
+Misty does **not** create or save audio recordings until **after** she recognizes the key phrase.
+* Because Misty cannot record audio and listen for the "Hey, Misty!" key phrase at the same time, she stops listening for the key phrase when issued a separate command to start recording audio.
+To have Misty start listening for the key phrase after capturing speech, you must issue another `StartKeyPhraseRecognitionAzure` command.
+* When Misty recognizes the key phrase, she automatically stops listening for key phrase events.
+In order to start Misty listening for the key phrase again, you need to issue another `StartKeyPhraseRecognitionAzure` command.

+Follow these steps to code Misty to respond to the "Hey, Misty!" key phrase:

+1. Invoke the `StartKeyPhraseRecognitionAzure` command.
+If needed, use the optional parameters to configure Misty's speech capture settings.
+2. Register an event listener for `KeyPhraseRecognized` event messages to trigger a callback function when Misty recognizes the key phrase.
+3. Register an event listener for `VoiceRecord` event messages to trigger a callback function when Misty captures a speech recording.
+4. Write the code to handle what Misty should do when she recognizes the key phrase and captures a speech recording.
+For example, you might have Misty send the captured speech off to a third-party service for additional processing.
+{{box op="end"}}

 ### StartKeyPhraseRecognitionVosk